rdvnnl/kotlin-web-site/docs/topics/properties.md

 Compile-time constants still have a backing field, so you can interact with them using [reflection](reflection.md).

-These properties have the added benefit that they can also be used in annotations:
+These properties have the added benefit that you can use them in annotations:

 ```kotlin
 const val SUBSYSTEM_DEPRECATED: String = "This subsystem is deprecated"